May 25, 2023 / 3 minute read

 Here are some sobering statistics:

-Distracted drivers are 3x more likely to be in a crash than attentive drivers. (source)
+- Distracted drivers are 8x more likely to be in a crash or near a crash event compared with a non-distracted drivers. (source)

 Letting your drivers know the dangers of mobile phone use while driving can motivate them to jump on board with your distracted driving policy.